tomverbeure/rt/README.md

     The actual installation instructions can be found in the [VexRisc]( https://github.com/SpinalHDL/VexRiscv#dependencies) project.

-* Clone my [math](https://github.com/tomverbeure/math) github repository to `~/projects/math`.

 * Clone this github repository to `~/projects/rt`.

-* Patch `~/projects/rt/build.sbt` so that it points to your local math library.
-Use absolute directory paths!

 * Build font binary file